Which tax forms does OnPay file?

 - Each quarter the District of Columbia sends each employer the Employer Quarterly Contribution and Wage Report in the mail.
 Email (firstname.lastname@example.org) this form to us each quarter in order for us to file and pay.

-I am an existing District of Columbia employer, where do I find the information to provide to OnPay?
+I am an existing District of Columbia employer, where can I find this information?

 If you are an employer with a history of payroll in Alabama you have likely obtained the IDs and online accounts necessary for OnPay to process your tax filings.